Friday, July 4th, 2025

 2nd Annual Berry Festival

-10 AM – 2 PM — Hop Springs — $5 parking — Enjoy fresh berries, themed items, and delicious berry drinks and food from various vendors.
+10 AM – 2 PM — Hop Springs — $5 parking — Enjoy fresh produce, local vendors, and family-friendly fun at this berry celebration.

 -